ArshalJain260501992/GoLearn/README.md

 GoLearn is platform to register a course as an instructor to be available for enrollment.
 It is a small and very basic interface for
   - Adding courses
   - Viewing all added courses
-  - Enroll for a course (Not implementaed yet)
+  - Enroll for a course (Not implemented yet)

 ## Demo
 check it out at https://golearnui.cfapps.io